Shutdown Maintenance (Turnaround Maintenance)

 What is Shutdown Maintenance?

 Shutdown maintenance refers to the temporary closure of a plant or section of a plant, to carry out planned preventive maintenance activities of all the equipment therein.
 Isolated preventive maintenance of equipment is not feasible in continuous process industries and preventive inspections, improvements and spare replacements require the plant operations to be stopped, requiring shutdown maintenance.
-Shutdown maintenance involves many moving parts, usually lasts for a number of days or weeks, and hence are planned well in advance.
+Shutdown maintenance involves many moving parts, usually lasts for a number of days or weeks, and hence is planned well in advance.

 How does Shutdown Maintenance differ from Regular Preventive Maintenance?